-Common Ground is an annual publication dedicated to featuring female and non-binary artists in all stages of their career.
+Common Ground is an annual publication dedicated to featuring women and non-binary artists in all stages of their career.
 The press invites a guest curator to collaborate with the publisher for each issue.

 Issue 02